-(4) Total Shareholder Return ("TSR") represents the cumulative total return to stockholders on a fixed investment of \$100 in our Class A common stock for the period beginning on the last trading day of fiscal year ended August 1, 2020 through the end of each applicable fiscal year, assuming reinvestment of dividends.
+- (4) Total Shareholder Return ("TSR") represents the cumulative total return to stockholders on a fixed investment of \$100 in our Class A common stock for the period beginning on the last trading day of fiscal year ended August 1, 2020 through the end of each applicable fiscal year, assuming reinvestment of dividends.
 The Company has not paid dividends historically.

-(5) Peer Group TSR represents the cumulative total return on a fixed investment of \$100 in the Standard and Poor's Retail Select Industry Index for the period beginning on the last trading day of fiscal year ended August 1, 2020 through the end of each applicable fiscal year, assuming reinvestment of dividends.

-(6) The dollar amounts reported represent the net loss reflected in the Company's audited consolidated financial statements for each applicable year.

-(7) The dollar amounts reported represent our adjusted EBITDA reflected in the Company's audited consolidated financial statements for each applicable fiscal year.
+(5) Peer Group TSR represents the cumulative total return on a fixed investment of \$100 in the Standard and Poor's Retail Select Industry Index for the period beginning on the last trading day - (5) Peer Group TSR represents the cumulative total return on a fixed investment of \$100 in the Standard and Poor's Retail Select Industry Index for the period beginning on the last trading day of fiscal year ended August 1, 2020 through the end of each applicable fiscal year, assuming reinvestment of dividends. - (6) The dollar amounts reported represent the net loss reflected in the Company's audited consolidated financial statements for each applicable year. - (7) The dollar amounts reported represent our adjusted EBITDA reflected in the Company's audited consolidated financial statements for each applicable fiscal year.
 We define adjusted EBITDA as net loss excluding interest income, other income (expense), net, provision (benefit) for income taxes, depreciation and amortization, stock-based compensation expense, and restructuring and other one-time costs.
 Refer to Appendix A to this proxy statement for a reconciliation of net loss, the most comparable GAAP financial measure, to adjusted EBITDA for each of the fiscal years presented.